 However, it wasn’t until the early 1900s that weed began being used for recreational purposes in America, and shortly after, in 1937, non-industrial use of the plant became criminalized.

 Fast-forward to 2021 and weed is legalized for recreational use in 17 states, while 36 states have legalized the medical use of marijuana.

 The mix of dried leaves and flowers of the cannabis plant contains a chemical compound called THC (tetrahydrocannabinol), which is what causes its euphoric effects.
 THC is absorbed into the bloodstream when weed is smoked, and its effects are felt relatively quickly.
 Weed can also be consumed as an edible, with the effects taking longer to feel as liver enzymes transform the THC into a different compound.

 It is thought that there are over 700 strains of cannabis, with many being crossbred to create new strains.
 And each strain may have a different level of THC.
 So unless consumers are 100% sure of the strain they’re using and its THC content, it’s tough to know just how strong its effects will be.

-What is Weed Used For?
+What is Weed Used for?

 Cannabis is among the most widely consumed drugs globally (along with alcohol and tobacco).
-It’s considered to be the most illicitly used drug in the world, with as many as 18% of U.K. residents using cannabis regularly.
+It’s considered the most illicitly used drug in the world, with as many as 18% of U.K. residents using cannabis regularly.

 Classifying weed can be difficult, but of the four main drug types, weed can be classified as a depressant, stimulant, or hallucinogen.